dlbewley/demo-autofs/layering/readme.md

 ### OpenShift 4.19

 * ✅ Testing on OpenShift 4.19rc2 MachineOSConfig v1 was successful.
+(Until [it wasn't](https://issues.redhat.com/browse/OCPBUGS-56648))
 * ❌ Testing on OpenShift 4.18.10 MachineOSConfig v1alpha1 was not successful.

 ### Provision Image Registry to hold layered image